commanddotcom/docker-not-lamp/README.md

 1. Download DockLAMP: `git clone git@github.com:commanddotcom/dockerlamp.git`
 2. Go to your DockLAMP directory and run install.sh: `bash install.sh`

 That's it.
-Now you can start you first project with `make new`
+Now you can start your first project with `make new`

-## Hint
+## Hints

-- If you are looking for you db credentials go to `/services/database/.env`
+- If you are looking for you db credentials go to `./services/database/.env`
 - Type `make` to get help on `Makefile`

 ## Disclaimer